-Exciting young baritone Huw Montague Rendall hails from the south coast of England.
+Currently a member of the International Opera Studio Zürich, rising young baritone Huw Montague Rendall hails from the south coast of England.
 A recent graduate of the Royal College of Music, Montague Rendall trained under the tutorage of Russell Smythe, having previously studied under David Rendall and Philip Doghan.
-In summer 2016 Montague Rendall was as a Jerwood Young Artist with Glyndebourne Festival Opera, where he sang the role of Fiorello Il barbiere di Siviglia, making debuts at both Glyndebourne and the BBC Proms.
-His performance in the role and as a Jerwood Artist earned him the prestigious John Christie Award 2016.
+In summer 2016 Montague Rendall was as a Jerwood Young Artist with Glyndebourne Festival Opera, where he sang the role of Fiorello Il barbiere di Siviglia for which he was also awarded the much coveted John Christie Award 2016.
+The following summer he joined the prestigious Young Artist Programme at the Salzburg Festspiele where he made his debut in the role of Second Apprentice Wozzeck.

 Other operatic appearances include his debut with Garsington Opera in Death in Venice, the title role Le Nozze di Figaro; Archibald Grosvenor Patience by Sullivan; Aeneas Dido and Aeneas, Dr Falke Die Fledermaus and Bartley Riders to the Sea with British Youth Opera.

 On the concert platform he has performed many concerts around the UK ranging from solo song recitals to sacred works by Brahms, Handel, Stainer, Fauré, Finzi and Vaughan Williams.
 Appearances include Orphée aux enfers with Opera Danube at St John’s Smith Square; a recital at the Oxford Lieder Festival; and concerts featuring Haydn’s Missa in Angustiis and Missa Sancti Nicolai.